gwidgets/gwt-app-archetypes/README.md

   - progressive-web-app: This archetype defines a progressive web application structure with: an app shell for fast painting, service workers for offline usage, and a manifest file for installation to home screen.
 It uses some Polymer elements like [paper-toolbar](https://elements.polymer-project.org/elements/paper-toolbar), and [iron-pages](https://elements.polymer-project.org/elements/iron-pages).
 Because the names of the xxx.cache.js files are not known prior to compilation, they need to be added to the [sw.js](https://github.com/gwidgets/gwt-ui-archetypes/blob/master/progressive-web-app/src/main/resources/archetype-resources/src/main/webapp/sw.js) after compiling to allow full availability of the application offline.

   - spring-security-gwt: This archetype is based on the example provided in our blog post on how to [secure a GWT application using Spring Security](http://www.g-widgets.com/2016/12/09/securing-a-gwt-app-using-spring-security/).
 It is a multi module application with a client module, which the GWT application, and a server module which provides authorization and authentication for accessing the application.
 The project makes use of the Jetty maven plugin as well as the new [GWT maven plugin](https://tbroyer.github.io/gwt-maven-plugin/).

-##Usage
+  - spring-boot-gwt: This archetype is an integration of GWT into a spring boot application.
+There are two predefined profiles for running GWT dev mode and for running the application in production.
+To run the spring boot app with GWT in devmode you need to run the following commands: `mvn spring-boot:run` and in a different window `mvn gwt:devmode -Pgwt-dev`.
+If you don't need to you use GWT devmode and you need to run or package the application you can use the gwt-prod profile.
+For example: `mvn package -Pgwt:prod`.
+Spring Boot version: 1.5.2.RELEASE, GWT version: 2.8.0.
+This archetypes uses the net.ltgt.gwt.maven GWT plugin.

+## Usage

 On Windows:

     mvn archetype:generate -DarchetypeGroupId=com.gwidgets.maven                ^
       -DarchetypeCatalog=https://oss.sonatype.org/content/repositories/snapshots/ ^
       -DarchetypeArtifactId={artifactName}          ^
-      -DarchetypeVersion=0.2-SNAPSHOT                ^
+      -DarchetypeVersion=0.3-SNAPSHOT                ^
       -DgroupId={yourGroupId}                               ^
       -DartifactId={yourArtifactID}                            ^
       -Dmodule={moduleName}                                  ^